confluentinc/cp-ansible/CONTRIBUTING.md

 Please follow these steps to have your contribution considered by the maintainers:

 1. Follow all instructions in [the template](PULL_REQUEST_TEMPLATE.md)
+2. Make sure you have reviewed [How to test](HOW_TO_TEST.md)
-2. Follow the styleguides
+3. Follow the styleguides
-3. After you submit your pull request, verify that all status checks are passing
+4. After you submit your pull request, verify that all status checks are passing

 While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.